Prachuap Khiri Khan railway station

-Prachuap Khiri Khan railway station is a railway station located in Prachuap Khiri Khan Subdistrict, Prachuap Khiri Khan City.
+Prachuap Khiri Khan railway station is a railway station located in Prachuap Khiri Khan Subdistrict, Prachuap Khiri Khan City, Thailand.
 It is located 302.339 km from Thon Buri railway station, and is a class 1 railway station (although not all trains stop here).

 The station opened in June 1914, as part of the Wang Phong-Prachuap Khiri Khan Southern Line Section.
-In December the line continued on to Ban Krut Station.
+In December, the line continued on to Ban Krut Station.